trappist/autrian-articles/hayek/free_market_money.md

 # Toward Free Market Money

-By FRIEDRICH HAYEK
+By FRIEDRICH A. HAYEK

-I have always defended e gold standard. and later fixed exchange rates, not because I thought they resulted in particularly good money but because they provided the only effective protection from government abuse of its monopoly to issue money.
+I have always defended the gold standard, and later fixed exchange rates, not because I thought they resulted in particularly good money but because they provided the only effective protection from government abuse of its monopoly to issue money.

 But now, when this discipline has broken down, I see no hope of its being ever restored.

-Therefore, unless we fundamentally change things. our prospect seems to be for indefinite accelerating inflation worsened by price controls, followed by a rapid breakdown of the market, of democratic institutions and ultimately of civilization as we know it.
-But. as Shakespeare taught us: "diseases desperate grown, by desperate appliance are relieved, or not at all."
+Therefore, unless we fundamentally change things, our prospect seems to be for indefinite accelerating inflation worsened by price controls, followed by a rapid breakdown of the market, of democratic institutions and ultimately of civilization as we know it.

+But, as Shakespeare taught us: "diseases desperate grown, by desperate appliance are relieved, or not at all."

 Two years ago I suggested a radical cure — i.e.. taking from government the monopoly of issuing money, and handing the task to private industry — partly as a bitter joke.